jbeveland27/log-collection-api/README.md

 ## Limitations

 * Currently only return between 1 and 2000 lines as a design choice.
 As an improvement, it'd be nice to extend the route parameter options to allow pagination with cursors.
 This would enable more interesting usage in exploring Logs via API.
-* As mentioned above, searching through files begins to slow down as files get larger.
+* As mentioned above, searching through files begins to slow down as files get substantially larger.

 ## Known Issues

 * The UI opens to display a view of the directory tree.
 However, it needs to be filtered better (remove empty directories) and handle the click events more appropriately.
 Currently, if you have additional folders in your directory tree you're not able to browse and select a nested file.
 I think these issues are mostly due to my unfamiliarity with the TreeView component from MUI.
-* Need to double check that closing file handles is happening appropriately
-* Add URL encoding the filenames in the UI app when making API calls
+* Add URL encoding to path/query parameters in the UI app when making API calls

 ## Finishing touches I haven't gotten around to yet, but might within the next few days